Many people experience immense benefits from taking CBD regularly. Some feel more at ease, are less sore and achy, or notice improved sleep patterns.

 - Isolates – In contrast, isolates are made by using the CBD and only the CBD.
 They remove everything else to create a pure strain.

-As long as the products you’re purchasing are labeled accurately, you should be totally in the clear with either isolates or broad spectrum CBD—after all, they should have zero THC.
+As long as the products you’re purchasing are labeled accurately, you should be totally in the clear with either isolates or broad spectrum CBD in a drug screening-after all, they should have zero THC.
 Unfortunately, the poorly regulated nature of CBD production means this isn’t always the case.

-If you do test positive (the bad kind of positive, not the good kind of positive—confusing, right?), it may have been for a couple of reasons:
+If you do receive a positive drug test result (the bad kind of positive, not the good kind of positive-confusing, right?), it may have been for a couple of reasons:

 - More THC in the product than advertised – Companies can claim up and down to sell “THC-free” and “0% THC” products.
 However, if they don’t have anything to back this up, there’s always a chance that there’s more than 0.3% THC, and subsequently, enough to fail a drug test.